His Work In Progress (HWIP)

 We have a daily blog that a couple from Oregon shared with us and I know you will read these experiences and want to join us next year when the temperature is much cooler.
 We also have two very moving stories that will provide stimulation.
 So please let us know your thoughts after reading these three insightful and spiritual disclosures.

 Now sit back relax and enjoy the daily experiences.
-Simply click on left hand side of this page the continued 2012 mission and the links for all three stories are at the bottom of that page.
+Simply click on the left-hand side of this page the continued 2012 mission and the links for all three stories are at the bottom of that page.

 Back From Bosnia